 The foot chase takes Farrell to the ‘Georgetown Subway’.
 Fine, except that the DC suburb of Georgetown isn’t on a subway line.

 The station complex is actually the Georgetown Park Mall (recognise it as the scene of a major shoot-out in True Lies?), M Street at Wisconsin Avenue.
 The fancy green and gold design clearly seems to have been inspired by Los Angeles’ stunning Bradbury Building (Sebastian’s home in Blade Runner).
-The Mall is undergoing a radical makeover, so how recognisable it will be remains to be seen.

 The house of Defence Secretary David Brice (Gene Hackman), where Farrell witnesses the murder, stood on South Arlington Ridge Road near Pentagon City, but has now gone.